coderplex-org/teaching-kids-code/week2/outline.md

 - Write algorithms with more clarity/rigor than in week1
 - Some terminology - variables, constants.
 - Identify use of variables
-- Learn to draw flow charts
+- Learn to draw flow charts, which are useful for visualizing control flow.

 ### Ideas
 - We may want to start some kind of evaluation/feedback loop this week to find out how the students are learning.
 - Add a summary of the week's concepts in the workbook so that students don't need to spend a lot of time taking notes.
 - We can include learning resources from Khanacademy or Code.org and ask the students to explore them in the following week.
 (This will help pave the way for a flipped classroom model later on).
 We can try to find free resources that can be downloaded and stored in the computers so that students without internet connection can access.